alikalik9/openllm/README.md

 - **Intuitive Chat Interface**: Users can seamlessly chat with various LLMs.
 - **Chat History**: Basic chat history is stored locally in JSON files.
 - **Token Counter**: Keep track of tokens used during interactions.
+- **Online LLMs!**: Using the newest perplexity online-models that are grounded on internet data.
+So no cutoff-date!
+Very new models so definetly expect errors.
 - **Basic embeddings with llama-index**: Upload your files and chat to them.
 - **Basic authentification**: Set a password as an env variable and only users that enter that password correctly can access the site.
 Authentification is stored in a user-coockie, so you dont  to enter the password only once->Very basic, no password encoding implemented.